I want to sell my car private party – but I still have a loan balance

 Woman driving a car on residential road.

-OCCU - 05.04.2017
+OCCU - 10.10.2024

 When life changes, so do your driving needs.
-Your family expands, and suddenly your car is too small.
+Your family grows, and suddenly your car is too small.
 You get a new job, and the commute makes you long for better fuel efficiency.
 You move to the city and decide you don’t need to drive at all.

 Car loan terms are getting longer, and it’s common to outgrow your vehicle before you’ve finished paying it off.
 In fact, most of the cars sold today already have an existing lien on them.
 A lien means the seller still owes money on the car; until it’s paid off, the lender holds the title.